We create opportunities for

 We view health as a climate strategy.

 Across the Caribbean and U.S. South, we invest in expanding care, strengthening Indigenous and community-led health systems, and supporting culturally grounded solutions.
-By addressing climate change as a public health issue, we aim to advance equity, preserve traditional practices, and ensure community have the tools needed to thrive.
+By addressing climate change as a public health issue, we aim to advance equity, preserve traditional practices, and ensure communities have the tools to thrive.

-Lasting change begins with empowering the next generation, so we invest in education, scholarships, and youth programs to amplify their voices and opportunities.
+Lasting change begins with empowering the next generation, so we invest in education, scholarships, and youth programs to amplify their voices.

 CLF’s work spans the Caribbean, East Africa and the U.S. South, with an approach that starts with and invests in the people who call these regions home.